mapio/hg-sap/README.md

 ## Warning

-The tool is at a very **alpha stage** and will not check that all the performed passes complete succesfully; on the other hand, it will never modify the working repository (except for updating the bookmark), so it should be "reasonably safe" to be used.
+The tool is at a very **alpha stage** and will not check that all the performed actions complete successfully; on the other hand, it will never modify the working repository (except for updating the bookmark), so it should be "reasonably safe" to be used.